 1st –

-Try to find really level ground.
-If you’re even off an inch from side to side, you’re going to have boiling sap that is not evenly distributed in the pans.
+The first step is to try to find really level ground.
+If you’re even off an inch from side to side, you’re going to have boiling maple sap that is not evenly distributed in the pans.
 Once you find a fairly level spot, lay your cinder blocks in a U shape that is the width of the pans.
 Set your pan on top of them to make sure the lip of the pan fits snugly inside the U shape with no extra room.

 Now, level that first row of cinderblocks before you begin to build it up.
 We keep some thin stones from our waterfall feature to help us in the leveling process.
 Once that bottom row is fully level, you can begin building!